folio-org/okapi/doc/guide.md

 may result in concurrent calls if a previous call takes longer than the waiting period for the same tenant.
 Timers are handled independently for each tenant.
 * `timer_wait_extra`: Random extra delay in range between 0 and the specified value (in milliseconds).
+This reduces the number of timers that start at the same time, especially when there are many tenants.
 The value must be given in milliseconds.
 Default is 30000 (30 seconds).
 * `enable_system_auth`: Controls whether Okapi checks token by calling Auth module when invoking system interfaces such as `_tenant` or via regular proxy call.